open-cluster-management-io/open-cluster-management-io.github.io/content/en/getting-started/integration/policy-framework.md

 - Ensure the `open-cluster-management` _klusterlet_ is installed.
 See [Klusterlet](/getting-started/core/register-cluster) for more information.

-- Ensure the `open-cluster-management` _application_ is installed if you are using `PlacementRules` with your policies.
+- If you are using `PlacementRules` with your policies, ensure the `open-cluster-management` _application_ is installed .
 See [Application management](/getting-started/integration/app-lifecycle) for more information.
-While installing Application management for the `PlacementRules` API is the recommended approach, if you are only using the new `Placement` API, you can skip the Application management installation, but you do need to install the `PlacementRule` CRD with this command:
+If you are using the default `Placement` API, you can skip the Application management installation, but you do need to install the `PlacementRule` CRD with this command:

    ```Shell
    kubectl apply -f https://raw.githubusercontent.com/open-cluster-management-io/multicloud-operators-subscription/main/deploy/hub-common/apps.open-cluster-management.io_placementrules_crd.yaml